sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 post](https://thinkingmachines.ai/blog/modular-manifolds/) on manifold Muon before proceeding.
 It gives an excellent technical overview and derivation of the method, and accessible, well-written intuition on the deep links between optimization and geometry.
+See also Jianlin Su's work {% cite kexuefm-11221 %}, which gives a more thorough technical derivation.